SHEEP AND LAMBS

 which harms us in more ways than we realise.

 Here is a little about my veganism.
 I am not saying that readers 'should' change to a plant based diet.
 That's up to you.
 Veganism is not a rule book but an easy and effective way of putting values into action.

 Vegans have many other solid reasons for their choice of diet.
 It's not just a lifestyle choice.
 For a start, there's the fact that many more people can be fed from the same amount of land using plant protein, than can be fed with meat from the same land.
 That's the reason I became a vegetarian almost as soon as I became responsible for buying and preparing my own food.
-Veganism came a few years later.
+This is even more crucial now that the plight of the environment has become a world crisis.
+My veganism came in the 1970s a few years later than my vegetarianism.
 It is not a restriction - it is a liberation!
 It's not a question of what I can't eat, but what I choose not to eat.

 and others have been able to investigate crime rates in those small

 towns and it seems that the incidence

 towns where a slaughter and meat processing plant is situated